aws-samples/sample-aws-modernization-with-coder/content/0_getting-started/01-aws-event/_index.md

 ![Console access](/static/images/console_access.png)

-::alert[We will not be using CLI credentials in today's workshop as thi his workshop uses AWS Cloudshell.]{header=Note}
+::alert[We will not be using CLI credentials in today's workshop as this workshop uses AWS CloudShell.]{header=Note}

 ## Proceed to the workshop

 You are now ready for the workshop.
-Execute the AWS Cloudshell workshop setup as specified [here](../02-own-account/)
+Execute the AWS CloudShell workshop setup as specified [here](../02-own-account/)